 You can’t fool Google.
 Search engines reward websites that provide relevant content – pages that relate directly to specific search queries – with a higher ranking in their search results.

-For example, if your hotel website content is all about family-friendly accommodation, your property won’t rank highly for travellers searching for a hostel.
+For example, if your direct website content is all about family-friendly accommodation, your property won’t rank highly for travellers searching for a hostel.

 Google gauges content relevance by measuring how long users spend on a website, and how many pages they click.
 The longer someone stays on your website, and the more content they look at on different pages, the richer your hotel SEO value when it comes to ranking your website.